tohnperfect/HILC_demo/README.md

 A visual-based interactive GUI Programming by Demonstration system.

-1. The user demonstrates a desktop task. (run `genLog.py`)
+1. The user demonstrates a desktop task. (see `genLog.py`)

-2. The system asks the user to clearify some confusing parts, if any. (run `gen_script_detectors.py`)
+2. The system asks the user to clearify some confusing parts, if any. (see `gen_script_detectors.py`)

-3. The system generates runable script which can automatically perform the demonstrated task.
+3. The system generates runable script which can automatically perform the demonstrated task. (see `script_execution.py`)

-Now only work on Windows environment.
+Now HILC only works on Windows environment.
 Tested with Windows7 and Windows10.

 ##Dependencies
   * `Python2.7`

   * `pyHook-1.5.1` and `pygame-1.9.20`.
 Both dependencies can be download the `wheel` files [here](https://drive.google.com/drive/folders/0BxWU2fKZbtBYUFdPWk0xSFFvTFU?usp=sharing) and use `pip` to install by running `pip install WHEEL_FILE_NAME`.

+  * `pyautogui` for mice and keyboards controlling. the package can be installed by running `pip install pyautogui`

   * python packages (normally come with [Python Anaconda Installation](https://www.continuum.io/downloads)) `win32con,win32api,win32ui,win32gui,matplotlib`